We have now entered our 9th decade of helping special needs and disadvantaged children.

 We have delivered play areas and playgrounds, provided funds for hospice renovations and sourced specialist mobility aids and to do this, we rely heavily on your help.

 Get involved in one of the many ways to raise funds for the charity and be a part of the fantastic work we do.

-The committee consists entirely of working taxi drivers and any time spent raising money for events is done voluntarily.
+The committee consists of working taxi drivers and associate members, and any time spent raising money for events is done voluntarily.
 The members of the committee do not draw any money from the fund and this is how the running costs are kept down to a bare minimum.

 The committee has overall responsibility for strategic direction of the charity and its financial overview.
 They meet every month to plan for future outings and events and during the meeting the appeals received for financial help are reviewed.

 The charity is indebted to all its supporters and benefactors and specifically the London taxi drivers who give their time freely taking vulnerable and disadvantaged children and their carers on outings to the seaside, zoos and other venues.